Project Hope: Influences

-According to a report by National Research Center for Science and Technology for Development (Xu, 1999), 93.9 percent of residents in 29 provincial capital cities aged above 16 have heard of Project Hope, and 63.5 percent have contributed to it in various ways.
+According to a report by National Research Center for Science and Technology for Development, 93.9 percent of residents in 29 provincial capital cities aged above 16 have heard of Project Hope, and 63.5 percent have contributed to it in various ways.
 The report drew the conclusion that Project Hope has become the largest and most influential non-governmental welfare project in China.

-Controversies

-1994 allegations by Next Weekly

-In January 1994, the Hong Kong weekly Next Magazine reported that Project Hope could not account for HK$70 million in donations, implying the donations from the people of Hong Kong to help the Chinese children have been misdirected to the pockets of certain people.
-The affected party filed a libel lawsuit that ran for six years, resulting in Next Weekly paying HK$3.5 million in damages as well as court fees.

-2002 embezzlement reports

-In 2002, Project Hope was reportedly involved with embezzlement of donations.
-National Audit Office confirmed that in 2002 it audited financial situations of Project Hope but the report was never publicised.
-Then head of the project Xu Yongguang later went on as vice director of China Charity Federation.

-Involvement with tobacco industry
+Tobacco sponsorship controversy

 In 2011 The Daily Telegraph reported that Project Hope accepts sponsorship from China Tobacco and allows schools to be named after cigarette brands, carry prominent pro-tobacco advertising, vend cigarette-shaped candy and sell individually-wrapped cigarettes outside school gates, in an attempt to create new smoking addicts to replace those dying of smoking-related diseases, without parents being aware of the dangers.